-It used to be our policy at IKI that if you had a similar rank in another Israeli style you could be eligible upon joining.
-I was rather liberal at the start and awarded an Apprentice instructor (phase one at the time) to anyone with a black belt or instructor certificate in an Israeli style or in a reality self defense style.
-I was bitterly disappointed with the level of many of these instructors when I finally saw them in action.
+So here is the answer.
+It used to be our policy at IKI (in the very early days of the organization) that if you had a similar rank in another Israeli style you could be eligible upon joining to be an instructor with IKI.
+I was rather liberal at the start and awarded an Apprentice Instructor rank (Phase One at that time) to anyone with a black belt or instructor certification in an Israeli style or in a reality self-defense style.
+I was bitterly disappointed with most of these instructors when I finally saw them in action.
+Their pile of certificates was useful for kindling fires.
 This policy has been discontinued.

-What contributes to Assistant Instructor?
+What Contributes to Assistant Instructor rank?

 Showing a strong dedication to keeping up with IKI, and learning new techniques.
 Clearly, you must show that you are proficient in IKI Krav Maga techniques.
 You must show an improved ability over Apprentice Instructor.
 The techniques should become smoother and more natural, and, very importantly, you must show that you know how to teach these techniques properly.